petebrowne/rack-pack/README.md

 ### Why?

-I've tried a dozen different asset packaging solutions inlcuding AssetPackager, BundleFu, Jammit,  Sprockets, etc...none of which were quite what I wanted.
+I've tried a dozen different asset packaging solutions including AssetPackager, BundleFu, Jammit,  Sprockets, etc...none of which were quite what I wanted.
 I didn't need any helpers, controllers, embedded images, rake tasks, or Yaml config files.
 I just wanted something to take my assets and package them into one file, and you're looking at it.

 ## Installation